-People with PCOS experience acne due to a hormonal imbalance.
+Women with PCOS experience acne due to a hormonal imbalance.
 PCOS leads to high levels of high levels of androgen hormones (e.g., testosterone) produced by the ovaries and adrenal glands.
 These hormones can increase sebum (an oily, waxy substance) and skin cell production, leading to acne.

 Experiencing acne in adulthood can be tough to deal with and may affect your mood and self-confidence.
 However, there are plenty of treatment options available.

-Changes in Hair Growth
+Changes In Hair Growth

-People with PCOS may experience excessive hair growth, thinning hair, or even hair loss.
+Women with PCOS may experience excessive hair growth, thinning hair, or even hair loss.

 Excessive hair growth (also known as ‘hirsutism’) often occurs in unwanted areas of the body (e.g. upper lip, chin, chest, back, abdomen, arms and thighs).
 Around three-quarters of people with PCOS experience this symptom.
 In people with PCOS, high levels of sex hormones (e.g. testosterone) send the hair follicles into overdrive, leading to excessive hair growth.

 Alopecia (better known as female pattern hair loss) is another distressing symptom of PCOS.
 It describes progressive hair thinning or loss in women.
 High sex hormone levels also play a part in hair loss.
 In some people, the hair follicles in the scalp are over-sensitive to testosterone, leading to hair loss instead of hair growth.
 The reason isn’t clear, but genetics may play a role.